visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Streamlines vs Pathlines
 """"""""""""""""""""""""

-See Streamlines vs Pathlines attributes that are common to all ICS operators.
+See :ref:`common ICS streamlines` attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-The LCS Operator shares the same Parallel attributes as all the other ICS operators.
+The LCS Operator shares the same :ref:`common ICS parallel` attributes as all the other ICS operators.

 Warnings
 """"""""

-In addition to the Warnings common to all ICS operators, the LCS Operator supports the following warnings.
+In addition to the :ref:`common ICS warnings` common to all ICS operators, the LCS Operator supports the following warnings.

 Issue warning if the advection limit is not reached
     If the maximum time or distance is not reached, issue a warning.